RealMrLogan/style-components/README.md

 # style-components
-A collection of web development components using CSS and sometimes JavaScript.
-Complete with HTML examples and demos.
+A collection of web development components using CSS and JavaScript.
+Complete with HTML examples.